renatomaia/coutil/doc/manual.md

 ### `info.getusage (what)`

-Returns information about the current process resource usage according to the following characters present in string `what`:
+Returns numbers corresponding to resource usage of the current process according to the following characters present in string `what`:

 | Char | Unsupported | Description |
 | ---- | ----------- | ----------- |